Linen Care: Embrace Wrinkles & Master Ironing

 Use a medium-hot iron on damp linen for optimal results.
 Iron on the reverse side to prevent shine, ensuring a smooth, refined finish that respects the fabric's integrity.

-How should luxury linen be stored to maintain its quality?
+How should considered linen be stored to maintain its quality?

 Store linen in a cool, dry place, ideally folded or hung on padded hangers.
 Ensure adequate air circulation to prevent mildew and preserve its pristine condition.